Commerce Exam > Commerce Tests > CUET Mock Test: Commerce Subjects 2025 > Economics: CUET Mock Test - 9 - Commerce MCQ

 Key Points

-'Presence of the sentence 'The energy policies of the country and those on the anvil demonstrate and focus on the country's transition toward cleaner fuels in a sustainable manner.' in the aforementioned paragraph states that new energy policies of the country aimed at promoting sustainable use of clear fuels.
+'Presence of the sentence 'The energy policies of the country and those on the anvil demonstrate and focus on the country's transition toward cleaner fuels in a sustainable manner.' in the aforementioned paragraph states that new energy policies of the country aimed at promoting sustainable use of cleaner fuels.

 'Alternate fuel' refers to:

-The correct answer is Fossil fuel.
+The correct answer is Non-conventional energy sources.

 Key Points